SOPHE Internship Program

 - Exhibit strong computer skills and knowledge of Microsoft Office.

 Students should send a completed SOPHE intern application along with their resume, cover letter and writing sample to email@example.com.
 Failure to meet any of the above-mentioned requirements may delay, or even prevent, the review of your application.

 - Academic credit for the internship is at the discretion of your college or university.

 - SOPHE will provide appropriate information to your school.

 - Make arrangements for earning credit before you begin the internship.

-A SOPHE internship lasts a minimum of six months to one year.
+A SOPHE internship lasts a semester (roughly four months), but can be extended if there is mutual interest.
 Depending on the needs of the organization, an intern may participate in advocacy, program development, membership, communications and marketing activities.